fanf2/regpg/doc/threat-model.md

 promiscuously distribute encrypted secrets via version control and backups, to keep them safe from accidental lossage.

+If all the private decryption keys are lost then access to the secrets is lost.
+It is therefore vital to keep `gpg` private keys safe.

 avoiding accidental exposure
 ----------------------------